 Those of us who are older are fortunate enough to remember Grandpa Jess.
 Ask any of the cousins and some of their favorite childhood memories are of spending time with grandpa.
 We all remember helping grandpa feed and milk the cows and how he would tell us to look up to see the star and then squirt us in the face with milk.
 Grandpa loved to tell stories and always had a willing audience when grandchildren were around.
 He loved the holidays and always tried to make them special for his children and grandchildren - especially Christmas.
 And, we could all say without a doubt that we knew grandpa loved us.

 Grandma was always busy cooking and taking care of everyone.
 She was one of the best cooks around and always made room for friends and guests to join in the family meals.
 Everyone loved grandma's cooking.
 Caring for a large family during the depression was a challenge and Grandma made most of the clothes that the family needed.
-One of the girls would show grandma a picture of a dress they liked in the catalog and she would make one just like it for them.
-Grandma always had a large vegetable garden and would can fruits and vegetables every fall.
+One of the girls might show grandma a picture of a dress they liked in the catalog and she would make one just like it for them.
+One memory I have is of Grandma humming or singing as she worked around the house or in the garden.
+She always had a large vegetable garden and would can fruits and vegetables every fall.
 Her tomatoes were the best!
 She was an amazing woman.
 We (her descendants) refer to her as a super woman!

 30th Wedding Anniversary

 Below is their marriage record from Kiowa County, Oklahoma

 |Marriage Record for Jess Baldwin & Mabel Leffel|

 Does anyone have a wedding picture for Grandma & Grandpa Baldwin??
 If so, please share a copy!